AdobeDocs/federated-audience-composition.en/help/start/faq.md

     1. Refine the existing Adobe Experience Platform audience based on additional attributes that exist in your data warehouse.
 For example, you have an audience of customers who have shown interest in a particular product on the website for the last two months.
 You now want to take this audience and further segment it using Federated Audience Composition to only include customers who have a high credit score.
 The credit score is deemed sensitive and individual credit score data points are not copied over from the data warehouse.
 +++

-+++If the data for Audience Segmentation and Audience Enrichment use cases patterns is not being persisted, how is it being temporarily stored?
++++If the data for Audience Creation and Audience Enrichment use cases patterns is not being persisted, how is it being temporarily stored?

 The resulting Audience data do not persist indefinitely in Adobe Experience Platform or in Federated Audience Composition.
 It will not be retained any longer than required by your use case.
 The audience attributes brought as a part of the audience payload will persist only as a part of the audience definition.
 The duration of persistence is based on TTL for any audience, default is 30 days.